lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    -- defined in Section 5.2.2.
 }

--- Rand was added in CMP Updates [RFC9480]
+-- Rand was added in [RFC9480]

 Rand ::= SEQUENCE {
--- Rand is encrypted under the public key to form the content of -- challenge or encryptedRand in POPODecKeyChallContent int                  INTEGER,
+-- Rand is encrypted involving the public key to form the content of -- challenge or encryptedRand in POPODecKeyChallContent int                  INTEGER,
    -- the randomly generated INTEGER A (above)